By Poulomi Das Jul. 13, 2018

 At a time when the Hollywood manual of flawed women hardly goes beyond one-dimensional stereotypes – all-out craziness (Amy in Gone Girl), sporadic rebellion (Christine in Ladybird), or alcoholism (Kym in Rachel Getting Married) – the consistent complexity of the two female leads in Killing Eve feels especially resounding.
 More so, because the show eschews the trope of justifying the actions of “unlikeable leads”, or have them demand affection or sympathy.

 It’s a new way to look at flawed women on screen – and we’re watching with a lot of excitement.
-Especially since this difficult-to-slot show has garnered Sandra Oh an Emmy nomination, making her the first Asian actress who’s nominated for Lead Actress (Drama).
+Especially since this difficult-to-slot show has garnered Sandra Oh an Emmy nomination, making her the first Asian actress to be nominated for Lead Actress (Drama).

 As Killing Eve progresses, it’s evident why despite their cat-and-mouse game, Eve and Villanelle become obsessed with each other.
 They’re after all, two sides of the same coin.